household-four/money-transfer/README.md

 This project uses Maven profiles to test individual AspectJ aspects.
 It uses load-time weaving to ensure only the relevant aspects are compiled and woven into the program.

+Aspect code is within src/main/java/barr and test code is within src/test/java/barr.
+Profile information is within the `profiles` tag of pom.xml and in src/test/resources/aop.

 # Aspects and Tests

 The following aspects were created to modify the behavior of the MoneyTransferService.
 Use the command in the Command column to run the test for the aspect.